CollectionBuilder/collectionbuilder-sa_draft/README.md

 While there are a number of ways to achieve this (see: [Index Aliases and Zero Downtime](https://www.elastic.co/guide/en/elasticsearch/guide/current/index-aliases.html#index-aliases)), the easiest is to:

 1. Delete the existing index by executing the `es:delete_index` rake task.
 See `es:create_index` for how to specify a user profile name if you need to target your production Elasticsearch instance.
+Note that `es:delete_index` automatically [invokes `es:update_directory_index`](https://github.com/CollectionBuilder/collectionbuilder-sa_draft/blob/split-rakefile/rakelib/elasticsearch-tasks.rake#L143) to remove the deleted index from any existing directory.

 2. Execute the `cb:generate_search_index_settings` and `es:create_index` rake tasks to create a new index using the updated `config-search.csv` configuration